Marking and Signing Crosswalks

 Figure 1: In-street yield and and stop signs.
 The 2009 MUTCD added a new option to use the schoolchildren symbol rather than the pedestrian symbol when an in-street sign is used at a school crossing.
 Image from the 2009 MUTCD.

-In-street crosswalk signs can be installed at unsignalized pedestrian crossings to make the crosswalk more visible and increase driver yielding.
-They are more effective on two-lane, low-speed streets than on multi-lane, high-speed streets, and are prohibited by the 2009 MUTCD at signalized intersections.
-They can be easily damaged and need to be reset or replaced when struck.
+In-street crosswalk signs must be installed at uncontrolled pedestrian crossings to make the crosswalk more visible and increase drier yielding.
+They are more likely to be effective on two-lane, low-speed streets than on multi-lane, high-speed streets, and are prohibited by the 2009 MUTCD at signalized intersections.
+They can be easily damaged and need to be reset or replaced when damaged.

 In-street pedestrian crossing signs should be placed at the crosswalk in the street or on a median, but should not obstruct the pedestrian path of travel.
-In-street signs can be permanently installed in the roadway or mounted on a portable base to allow them to be taken in and out of the street during the school day.
+In-street signs can be permanently installed in the roadway or mounted on a portable base to allow them to be taken in and out of the street as needed.
 When portable in-street signs are used for school crossings, they should be monitored by a school official or adult school crossing guard.

 Figure 2: Overhead pedestrian crossing sign.
 The 2009 MUTCD allows the use of the schoolchildren symbol as shown in the modified image above.
 Image from the 2009 MUTCD.